 Are Hispanic immigrants going to assimilate to our culture or do they see themselves as Hispanic infiltrators of the enemy Anglosphere?

 What did Vasconcelos teach about race?

 The fifth raza is la raza cósmica, the cosmic race “una estirpe [stock, lineage] en formación”, a raza still in the process of formation.

 This new race, taught Vasconcelos, is being formed in Latin America through the race mixture of the four traditional races.
 And this new race is going to be “an improvement [superación] over all the past [races].”

 That sounds like a “super-race” ideology.
 Where have I heard that before?

-Vasconcelos’ new Cosmic Race, an “infinitely superior type to all that have existed” would be formed by the four traditional races, but not in equal proportions
+Vasconcelos’ new Cosmic Race, an “infinitely superior type to all that have existed” would be formed by the four traditional races, but not in equal proportions.

 Vasconcelos said the white (European) character would probably predominate and “the white himself will have to aspire with the object of conquering the synthesis.”
 The new Fifth Race would be predominantly European.

 Vasconcelos didn’t write much about Asians, though there has been some Asian mixture in Latin America.